 Where to Stay in Florence

 There is no shortage of amazing, luxury hotels in Florence.
 You could easily spend half your budget on a couple of nights here.
-Firenze Number Nine Hotel and Spa is a smaller boutique hotel in a fantastic location, and the Hotel Lungarno, which has more than 400 pieces of fine art hanging in the hotel, is just a short walk across to the old town.
-If you want to splurge, stay at the St. Regis and experience a little bit of perfection.
+Firenze Number Nine Hotel and Spa is a smaller boutique hotel in a fantastic location, and the Gallery Hotel Art – Lungarno Collection, which has more than 400 pieces of fine art hanging in the hotel, is just a short walk across to the old town.
+If you want to splurge, stay at the Four Seasons and experience a little bit of perfection.

 Where to Stay in Venice

 The most iconic hotel in Venice, featured in many dozens of movies over the years, and for good reason, is Hotel Danieli.
 Its grandeur is only eclipsed by its perfect location a few blocks from St. Mark’s square and the Bridge of Sighs.
-The Gritti Palace is another great, romantic hotel in the city center that will make your stay exceptional.
-You’ll want to dine on their patio every night.
+My personal preference is to stay in one of the magnificent apartments in the city center to feel like you actually live in Venice.
+We absolutely loved Hotel Ai Cavalieri di Venezia.

 - Hotel Ai Cavalieri di Venezia ⇒ Read reviews on Trip Advisor | Book a stay